project-sunbird/project-sunbird.github.io/pages/features-documentation/library.md

     </tr>
     </table>

-## View Popular Stories
+### Viewing Popular Stories

-Popular stories are listed here.
-The different story types displayed are:
+Sunbird houses a wide variety of Content.
+Popular story is a bucket term which includes the following content types:

 - YouTube videos
 - Audio Clips